Homily (Reflection) for Wednesday of the Fourteenth Week in Ordinary Time (I) (07th July, 2021) on the Gospel

-Topic: Performing signs and wonders.
+Topic: Signs and wonders.

 There is so much emphasis on these signs: casting out demons, speaking in tongues, and so on, cf. Mk 16:17-18.
-However, God called us for various ministries.
+However, God ordained us for various ministries.
 Hence, we are variedly blessed, cf. 1Cor 12:4.
 And most regrettably, the core sign every Christian ought to possess is forgotten entirely today; “By this all men will know that you are my disciples, if you have love for one another” (Jn 13:35).
 How many talk sincerely about love today?

 The Lord’s vineyard is not a moneymaking machine, cf. 1Pt 5:2.
 Saint Paul advised, “For the love of money is the root of all evils; it is through this craving that some have wandered away from the faith and pierced their hearts with many pangs” (1Tim 6:10).
 And we also read confidently, “Keep your life free from love of money, and be content with what you have; for he has said, ‘I will never fail you nor forsake you’” (Heb 13:5).